-- Represent SIFMA as an amicus in Omnicare, Inc. v.
+- Represented SIFMA as an amicus in Cyan, Inc. v.
+Benver County Employees Retirement Fund, et al., and Omnicare, Inc. v.
 Laborers District Council Construction Industry Pension Fund in the U.S. Supreme Court.

-- Successfully represented the former CFO of Merrill Lynch in shareholder derivative litigation arising out of subprime mortgage debt crisis.
+- Represented the former CFO of Merrill Lynch in shareholder derivative litigation arising out of subprime mortgage debt crisis.

-- Successfully represented an Irish law firm in class action litigation arising from the collapse of the Madoff Ponzi scheme.
+- Represented William Fry, an Irish law firm, in class action litigation arising from the collapse of the Madoff Ponzi scheme.

-- Successfully represented big four accounting firm in litigation to enforce a non-compete agreement against former partners.
+- Represented Big Four accounting firm in litigation to enforce a non-compete agreement against former partners.

-- Successfully represented plaintiff property developers at trial for specific performance arising out of Right of First Offer violations.
+- Represented Federal Realty at trial for specific performance arising out of right of first offer violations.

-- Successfully represented major manufacturer of copper tube and plumbing supplies in lawsuit against former President involving claims of breach of fiduciary duty and unfair competition.
+- Represented Mueller Industries, Inc., a major manufacturer of copper tube and plumbing supplies, in lawsuit against former president involving claims of breach of fiduciary duty and unfair competition.

-- Successfully defended Big Four accounting firm against shareholder derivative and class action securities fraud claims arising out of accounting fraud.
+- Defended Big Four accounting firm against shareholder derivative and class action securities fraud claims arising out of accounting fraud.

-- Successfully defended Big Four accounting firm against fraud claims arising from tax shelter investments.
+- Defended Big Four accounting firm against fraud claims arising from tax shelter investments.

-- Successfully represented former CFO of major European telecommunications company in connection with federal securities class action.
+- Represented former CFO of KPNQuest in connection with federal securities class action.

-- Represented former CFO of entertainment and media company in federal securities class action litigation arising out of accounting fraud.
+- Represented former CFO of Livent, Inc. in federal securities class action litigation arising out of accounting fraud.

-- Successfully represented insurance company in claims against its former investment advisor arising from failed CDO investments.
+- Represented insurance company in claims against its former investment advisor arising from failed CDO investments.

-- Successfully represented plaintiff senior executive of a major business conglomerate in arbitration to enforce a retention agreement.
+- Represented plaintiff senior executive of a major business conglomerate in arbitration to enforce a retention agreement.

-- Successfully represented the bankruptcy estate of former major publishing company at trial over stolen securities.
+- Represented the bankruptcy estate of former major publishing company at trial over stolen securities.

-- Successfully defended Big Four accounting firm against claims of professional malpractice and fraud arising from client’s failed acquisition of a consumer business.
+- Defended Big Four accounting firm against claims of professional malpractice and fraud arising from client's failed acquisition of a consumer business.

 Compliance, Enforcement, and Corporate Internal Investigations

-- Represent CFO of a hedge fund that invested with Bernard Madoff in connection with regulatory investigations and litigation.
+- Represented CFO of Fairfield Greenwich Group hedge fund that invested with Bernard Madoff in connection with regulatory investigations and litigation.

-- Successfully represented former CFO of company providing voice and data network services in connection with SEC investigation and shareholder derivative litigation involving allegations of stock option backdating.
+- Represented former CFO of Black Box, Inc. company providing voice and data network services in connection with SEC investigation and shareholder derivative litigation involving allegations of stock option backdating.